 Special Educational Needs (SEN)

-You can read our Local Offer for children with special educational needs / disability here.
+You can read our current special educational needs / disability policy and information report here.

 The school prides itself on its approach to Special Needs and disability (SEND) and has a policy of Social Inclusion and Equal Opportunity.
 Children who require individual support for learning are identified at an early stage and are continually assessed.
 They work on Individual Learning Programmes to address their needs and improve their skills.
 Parents are involved at every stage to enable them to encourage and support their child.
 There is a member of the Governing Body with responsibility for Special Educational Needs.
 Children with Special Needs perform well at Crown Wood.

 Our SEN policy and information report aims to: